andyml123/andyml123.github.io/get-well-gifts.md

 </p>

 <p>
 Or you can get whoever is unwell a gift that can be of benefit to them whilst they recover.
-Something that is useful rather than just a throwaway toy or
+Something that is useful rather than just a throwaway toy or flowers that will last just a matter of days.
+Finding a gift that can provide real value whilst they focus on getting better could be hugely appreciated.
 </p>

 <p>